ravermeister/lastfmtube/readme.md

   * get the length of the Song divided by 2. if it is greater than 2 minutes use 2 minutes as timeout, otherwise use calculated length.
-  * when Timeout is reached, increase playcount for Song.
+  * when the Timeout is reached, increase playcount for Song.

 The Timer is designed to stop when player is paused, and will continue when the player continues to play.

 ## Admin interface
-There is a php cli interface for importing the replacement.csv files and generating the sitemap.xml file. call `php admin.php` inside the lastfmtube folder for more info.
+There is an admin php cli Interface for Importing the replacement.csv Files and generating the sitemap.xml file. call `php admin.php` inside the lastfmtube Folder for more info.

 ## Personal Songlist
 You can send any Title to your personal song list (will be stored in browser cache), which is saved during a browser restart.